gayathry2612/Tonal/README.md

 ## License

 MIT — free to use, modify, and distribute.
+Feel free to fork, test, dismantle and just play ! :D